makrai/notes/schakel1508-word-signif-length.md

 * we propose to use the length of the vectors, together with the term freq, as measure of word significance in a corpus
-* Experimental evidence using a domain-specific corpus of abstracts is
+* Experimental evidence using a domain-specific corpus of abstracts
-* A useful visualization technique for text corpora emerges, where words are mapped onto a two-dimensional plane and automatically ranked by significance.
+* A useful visualization technique for text corpora emerges, where words are mapped onto a two-dimensional plane and automatically ranked by significance